 HOKA ONE ONE Tor Ultra Hi WP Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The HOKA ONE ONE Tor Ultra Hi WP wins our Top Pick for folks needing a lightweight hiking boot.
 Costing $230, the high price equals high performance on long-distance backpacking trips due to its light-weightedness, high-cut ankle protection, and supreme comfort.
 The upper consists of nubuck leather, mesh, and rubber around an eVent waterproof, breathable lining.
 The midsole is a blend of EVA and RMAT on top of a Vibram MegaGrip and RMAT outsole.

 The flood height is above average at 5.5 inches, yet this model didn't excel in this metric.
 We received mixed results in our waterproof test.
-The first model we ordered leaked at its mesh cutouts in the forefoot after being submerged for less than one minute, wetting our socks and gifting us a soggy mile hike out.

 This is an excellent boot for backpacking trips lasting several days and lots of mileage without encountering technical terrain.
 They will keep you comfortable from mile one to one hundred and offer stability at a low weight to keep you that much fresher with each step.
 We also think this is a great boot for folks who have a history of knee, hip, or back injuries and pain, as the thick layer of cushioning in the soles provide a low-impact ride.
 This is not our first choice for technical trails where nimble footing is key, though, as the thickness and width of the soles are too clumsy.

 While $230 isn't cheap, this model offers decent value.
-It's tough to find a pair of high-cut hikers that perform on the same level for less than $200.
+It's tough to find a pair of high-cut hikers that perform at the same level for less than $200.
 And, compared to several other models that cost the same or more but fared worse in our tests, the price doesn't seem so high.

 We became fans of the Tor Ultra Hi WP on day one.
 Lacing them up for the first time, these shoes feel fast, lightweight, and surprisingly stable.
 Most of all, HOKA ONE ONE turned up comfort to 11 with this boot, reducing foot fatigue and soreness better than any other model tested.
 Comfy feet make for great backpacking trips, and this pair nails it.

-— Ross Robinson
+— Ryan Huetter and Ross Robinson